Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     to control a property of the output text, e.g. positive stance, formality, author style.

-14. ***no input (human generation)***: human generation[1], therefore no system inputs.
+14. ***no input (human generation)***: human generation\[1\], therefore no system inputs.

 15. ***other (please specify)***: if input is none of the above, choose this option and describe it.

 ## Question 2.2: What type of output do the evaluated system(s) generate?
 Select all that apply.
 If none match, select ‘Other’ and describe.

-Describe the type of input, where input refers to the representations and/or data structures shared by all evaluated systems.
+Describe the type of output, where output refers to the representations and/or data structures shared by all evaluated systems.

-This question is about input type, regardless of number.
+This question is about output type, regardless of number.
 E.g. if the output is a set of documents, you would still select *text: document* below.

-Note that the options for outputs are the same as for inputs minus the *control feature* option.
+Note that the options for outputs are the same as for inputs except that the *no input (human generation) option* is replaced with *human-generated ‘outputs’*, and the *control feature* option is removed.

 *Check-box options (select all that apply)*: